nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2023-8.md

 ## Provide Different Levels of Metrics Exposition

-You can select a minmal filter to reduce the number of metrics
+You can select a minimal filter to reduce the number of metrics

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-32297](https://jira.nuxeo.com/browse/NXP-32297)